 With students, study the different types of poetry and create a poetry flipbook that students can use as a reference throughout the month.

 Using construction paper or cardstock for a cover, have students create a poetry book in which they spend the entire month of April writing and illustrating poems.
-We obviously aren’t in school all 30 days, so you could double up some days or even assign for weekend homework.

 3. Poetry in Pairs

 After studying types of poetry, pair students up to write a collaborative poem.
 They could collaborate in writing the poem from beginning to end, or one student writes a line and then passes it to their partner to write the next line.